9/11 verdict is 'US propaganda for waging war on Iran'

 Director of the Center for Research on Globalization Michel Chossudovsky has told RT that calling Iran’s officials - including the supreme leader - guilty of helping the 9/11 attackers is nothing but “a ploy.”

-“I don’t think [the US] has the force to do that or the economy to do that,” Al-Mukhtar said.
+The verdict might be a part of a plan to invade Iran, believes Sabah Al-Mukhtar, the president of the Arab Lawyers Association.
+However, he doubts that the US has enough resources to do that at the moment.“I don’t think [the US] has the force to do that or the economy to do that,” Al-Mukhtar said.
 “I think the USA is trying to extricate itself from Iraq and Afghanistan.
 I don’t think it is in a position to go into another country, and Iran is three times as big as Iraq.”

 And California State University professor Paul Sheldon Foote told RT that the verdict is actually part of a campaign to demonize Iran.
 “This is what we call a kangaroo court here in America.
 This is outrageous.
 Iran has no involvement in this whatsoever ”, Foote said.